google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/interpreting_slope.rst

 Interpreting Slope
 ==================

-Now that you have reviewed the section on equation of a line, it's important to see how this information relates to data analysis.
+Now that you have reviewed linear equations, this section outlines how that relates to data analysis.
 As mentioned in the previous section, the slope gives the steepness of a line, but what does this mean?

 You can start to answer this question by first understanding what slope is.
 The `slope of a straight line <https://en.wikipedia.org/wiki/Slope>`__ tells you